BKWLD/cloak-copy/README.md

 Renders Contentful Rich Text JSON.

 - props:
-  - `doc` - Object, the content to be rendered
+  - `content` - Object, the content to be rendered
   - `balanceText` - See above
   - `unorphan` - See above
   - `embededEntriesQuery` - String (docs TODO)